dev-bootcamp-2019/final-project-bryanherbert/README.md

 ```
 $ truffle migrate --network ropsten
 ```
-In order to properly migrate onto the Ropsten network, you must set your own MNEMONIC and infuraKey in `truffle.js`.
+In order to properly migrate onto the Ropsten network, you must set your own MNEMONIC and infuraKey (Infura API key) in `secret.js`.

 6. Run the frontend (in client directory):
 ```